 You may wonder how to repair a leaky shower pipe.
 You will need a wrench and channel locks to fix a leaky shower pipe.
 You can also purchase a new section of pipe and splice it into the old one.
 These steps are similar to those for repairing a leaky shower hose.

 To check the shower pipes, you can remove the shower panel.
-However, you may need to tear out a small drywall patch if the leak occurs behind a wall.
+However, you may need to remove a small drywall patch if the leak occurs behind a wall.
 A 10 x 8-inch square should be sufficient, to begin with.
 To check the pipe connection, use a flashlight and a small mirror.
 A professional plumber can help you with this.
 The repair process will take some time, but you will save much money in the long run.

 Identifying a leaky shower pipe